Everything You Need to Understand About TSA's Liquid Rules

 Things to Consider Cruise Ship Security

 Let's also go on to realize that this does not just apply to airports.
-Once at the security line boarding my Royal Caribbean cruise to the Bahamas from Florida, I was questioned again, "Any fruits?
+Once at the security line boarding my Royal Caribbean cruise to Nassau Bahamas from Florida, I was questioned again, "Any fruits?
 Meats?"
 Yes I had bananas and little oranges for my kid, is this a problem?
 I mean, I'm just going on a boat to the Bahamas.
 Well friends, yes!
 It is a problem.

 Not only could you cross-pollinate whatever they have going on in the Bahamas, you are also messing with the feng shui of the cruise kitchen.
 Don't bring your own fruits, they have them on board.